soanagno/wakenet/Code/README.md

-train_net (boolean): 0 for training mode, 1 for evaluation mode. make_data (boolean): true for wake generation, false to load wakes from wake_dataset folder. save_data (boolean): set to true to create wake_dataset folder. curl (boolean): set to true to train dnn on the curl model and false on the gaussian model. weather (boolean): create dataset based on realistic wind data (data_size and batch_size must be changed). data_size (float): total number of wakes used for training batch_size (float): batch size of each backward propagation.
+train_net (boolean): 0 for training mode, 1 for evaluation mode. make_data (boolean): true for wake generation, false to load wakes from wake_dataset folder. save_data (boolean): set to true to create wake_dataset folder. curl (boolean): set to true to train dnn on the curl model and false on the gaussian model (experimental). weather (boolean): create dataset based on realistic wind data (data_size and batch_size must be changed). data_size (float): total number of wakes used for training batch_size (float): batch size of each backward propagation.